Privacy Policy

 Legal Bases

-In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal bases of the General Data Protection Regulation, which enable us to process personal data.
+In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e., the legal bases of the General Data Protection Regulation, which enable us to process personal data.

-As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016.
-You can of course access this EU General Data Protection Regulation online on EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32016R0679.
+As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of April 27, 2016.
+You can, of course, read this EU General Data Protection Regulation online on EUR-Lex, the access to EU law, at https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32016R0679.

-2. Contract (Article 6(1)(b) GDPR): To fulfill a contract or pre-contractual obligations with you, we process your data.
-For example, if we conclude a purchase contract with you, we need personal information in advance.
+2. Contract (Article 6(1)(b) GDPR): We process your data to fulfill a contract or pre-contractual obligations with you.
+For example, if we conclude a purchase contract with you, we require personal information in advance.

 3. Legal obligation (Article 6(1)(c) GDPR): If we are subject to a legal obligation, we process your data.
 For example, we are legally obliged to keep invoices for accounting purposes.
 These usually contain personal data.

 4. Legitimate interests (Article 6(1)(f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
-For example, we have to process certain data in order to be able to operate our website securely and economically efficiently.
+For example, we must process certain data in order to be able to operate our website securely and economically efficiently.
 This processing is therefore a legitimate interest.

 In addition to the EU regulation, national laws also apply: